sanjaikumarkaleeswaran/RFP/README.md

     *   Detailed context was provided to the AI to generate the extraction schemas (Zod).
     *   "Chain of thought" prompting was used for the comparison logic to ensure the AI explains *why* a vendor is recommended.

-## 🎥 Demo Video

-[Link to Demo Video] *(Please insert your Loom/Drive link here before submission)*

----

-*This project is a submission for the SDE Assignment – AI-Powered RFP Management System.*